List of Emmerdale characters introduced in 2012: Jack Sugden

 Jack left the series in January 2016, when his mother, Debbie moved away, however returned a year later with his mother and sister, but departed again with Debbie in 2019.

 Molly Sharma

-Molly Sharma, played by Maria Rose Smith is Nikhil Sharma (Rik Makarem) and Gennie Walker's (Sian Reese-Williams) daughter, who was born at The Grange B&B during the 40th anniversary live episode.
+Molly Sharma, played by Maia Rose Smith is Nikhil Sharma (Rik Makarem) and Gennie Walker's (Sian Reese-Williams) daughter, who was born at The Grange B&B during the 40th anniversary live episode.
 Following her mother's death, Nikhil left the village with Molly for Toronto.
 She is later seen when Brenda (Lesley Dunlop) is talking to her via Skype on 26 December 2013.
 Her grandmother, Brenda, is later seen showing photos of her from Nikhil on the anniversary of her mother's death.
 Brenda also visits Molly and Nikhil for a day when Nikhil visits London on business.

 Molly returns on 29 October 2015 when Nikhil visits his dad, Rishi (Bhasker Patel), however she returns to Canada with her father on 19 February 2016.